On pseudoeffective cones of projective bundles and volume function

 For a vector bundle $E$ of rank $r$ over $X$, the element $c_2\bigl(\End(E)\bigr) \in H^4(X,\mathbb{Q})$ is called the discriminant of $E$.
-We recall the following result from \cite{N99} or [Theorem 1.2,\cite{B-B}] about semistable vector bundles with vanishing discriminant. \begin{thm} Let $E$ be a vector bundle of rank $r$ on a smooth complex projective variety $X$.
+We recall the following result about semistable bundle with vanishing discriminant. \begin{thm} \rm[\cite{N99} or [Theorem 1.2,\cite{B-B}] \it Let $E$ be a vector bundle of rank $r$ on a smooth complex projective variety $X$, and $\pi : \mathbb{P}(E) \longrightarrow X$ be the projection.
 Then the following are equivalent

 \rm(1) \it $E$ is semistable and $c_2\bigl(\End(E)\bigr) = 0$.

 \rm(2) \it $\lambda_E := c_1(\mathcal{O}_{\mathbb{P}(E)}(1)) - \frac{1}{r}\pi^*c_1(E) \in \Nef^1\bigl(\mathbb{P}(E)\bigr)$.